Site Search

 Unstable power supply (oscillation)

-If there is a large inductance in the power supply cable, the power supply may become unstable (oscillate), so be careful.
+Thin and long cables and wiring have a large inductance component.
+If a large inductance is generated in the power supply cable, the power supply may become unstable (oscillation), so care must be taken.

 Possibility of overvoltage breakdown